deestbie/console-docs/docs/venom/features.md

 Here's the key features you'll be using in the content publishing cycle:

-### Video
+### Media (Videos / Live Events)

-**Video Properties** - Allows you to define a logical grouping for videos called a *property*.
+**Properties** - Allows you to define a logical grouping for media called a *Property*.
 You can optionally add one or more seasons.
 Each season is a subcategory of a property.

 **Video Publishing** - Allows you to add videos to the property using file upload or URL, define a video description, and set video visibility.
 You can post live streams or external videos from your own Content Delivery Network, or use our Hosted Solution.